-Sedimentary rocks: These are a type of rocks formed by the accumulation or deposition of organic particles or minerals and their consolidation at the earth’s surface.
+Sedimentary rocks are a type of rock formed by the accumulation or deposition of organic particles or minerals and their consolidation at the earth’s surface.
 The whole process of formation of these rocks is called sedimentation.

 - Argillaceous (Aqueous Rocks)

 Argillaceous (Aqueous Rocks):

 These are a group of rocks formed by detritus. these are detrital rocks made of mudstones, siltstones, etc.